Jagmeet Singh: Early life and education (1979–2006)

-Singh was born on January 2, 1979, in Scarborough, Ontario, to Indian parents Harmeet Kaur and Jagtaran Singh.
-His parents are both from the Indian state of Punjab, with his mother being from Ghudani Khurd in Ludhiana district, while his father is from Thikriwala in Barnala district.
-His great-grandfather was Sewa Singh Thikriwala, a political activist who campaigned for the cause of Indian independence.
+Singh was born on January 2, 1979 in the city of Scarborough, Ontario, now a district of Toronto, to Indian immigrants, Harmeet Kaur and Jagtaran Dhaliwal.
+His parents are both from the Malwa region of the Indian state of Punjab, with his mother being from Ghudani Khurd in Ludhiana district, while his father is from Thikriwala in Barnala district.
+Singh belongs to the Dhaliwal clan of Jat Sikhs.

+Singh's great-grandfather was Sewa Singh Thikriwala, a political activist who campaigned for the cause of Indian independence.
 Another great-grandfather, Hira Singh, served in World War I and World War II in the Sikh Regiment of the British Indian Army.
 After a year as a toddler living with his grandparents in India, Singh spent his early childhood in St. John's and Grand Falls-Windsor, both in Newfoundland and Labrador, before relocating with his family to Windsor, Ontario.
 Singh has publicly discussed suffering sexual abuse as a child from a martial arts coach, as well as having a father who struggled with alcoholism.

 From grades 6 to 12, Singh attended Detroit Country Day School in Beverly Hills, Michigan.
 He went on to obtain a B.Sc. degree in biology from the University of Western Ontario in 2001 and in 2005 graduated as a Bachelor of Laws from York University's Osgoode Hall Law School.
 He was called to the bar of Ontario in 2006.

 Singh has two younger siblings, brother Gurratan and sister Manjot, who were both born during the family's time in Newfoundland.
 Gurratan Singh was elected to the Legislative Assembly of Ontario in the 2018 Ontario election, representing the riding of Brampton East.